wlads/reefpoints/_posts/2013-01-09-building-an-ember-app-with-rails-api-part-2.md

     match('/:user_id').to 'showUser'
 {% endhighlight %}

+Note how we are matching against `:user_id` and not `:id` that Rails developers are used to.

 I must confess I don't entirely understand why the `/` map is necessary under `/users`, I would have thought the top nesting could be used and it wouldn't be necessary to redefine a root path.
 Please enlighten me in the comments!
-Ok, the router maps are updated, lets add the `show` route
+Ok, the router maps are updated, lets add the `show` route.

 {% highlight coffeescript %}
 App.showUserRoute = Ember.Route.extend